Oli-Data/Miscellaneous-Fun-Projects/README.md

 # Miscellaneous & Fun Projects

-This repo is my catch-all for random projects—little apps, utilities, and experiments I’ve built to test ideas or solve small problems.
+This repo is my catch-all for random projects, little apps, utilities, and experiments I’ve built to test ideas or solve small problems.
 Nothing too formal, just stuff I wanted to create and keep around.

 ---